Adding Images to Events

 If you want, you can add a couple of kinds of decorations to an image:

-• A connector is a line between the image and the event it’s attached to.
+• A connector line between the image and the event it’s attached to

 You can choose the styles of these two lines independently.
 You can also set a specific line color; by default, these lines have Automatic color, which, as elsewhere, chooses a light or dark color based on the document background.

-Together, these line styles and colors make up the style of the image, so you can use Copy Style, Paste Style, Set Default Image Style, and Apply Default Style to keep your document consistent.
+Together, these line styles and colors make up the style of the image, so you can use default styles and style copy/paste to keep your images consistent; see Applying Consistent Styling for details.

 Adding Images from Files